 You will receive a 2-week free trial for Teams and 500 credits to start building.
 When the Trial ends, we will suggest a credit bundle that will fit your needs.

 ▶ As a current user, can I migrate now?

 Currently, the Bitrise Teams plan is instantly available for new users only.
 But if you can’t wait to give it a try, request a Bitrise Team trial and we’ll follow up as soon as your account qualifies for migration.

 ▶ Do I have to migrate to the new plan?

 At the moment, no, you don’t have to.
 You can request to be migrated or you can keep using your current plan.

 ▶ How long can I keep my old plan?

-Existing concurrency-based customers can keep their plans until, at least, the end of August of 2022.
-Note that the option to add new concurrencies to those plans will be removed at the end of 2021.
+Existing concurrency-based customers can keep their plans indefinitely.
+Note that the option to add new concurrencies to those plans will be removed after March 31st, 2022.

 ▶ Can I upgrade to a bigger, concurrency-based plan?

-Only until the end of 2021.
+Only until March 31st, 2022.
 If you need to upgrade your current plan after that, our team will provide you with a test period for the Teams or Velocity plans and help you figure out which of our new plans fits your needs.

 ▶ What's the difference between the Teams and Velocity plans?